Support children’s speech, language and communication.

 Guidance for achieving higher grades

-• 💡Use specific examples from your placement or work experience to illustrate your answers.
-For instance, when discussing child development, describe an activity you planned and how it supported a particular area of development.
-This shows you can apply theory to practice.
+• 💡Use specific examples from your practice to illustrate your answers.
+For instance, when discussing how you support communication development, describe a particular activity like 'I used story sacks with props to encourage children to retell stories, which developed their vocabulary and narrative skills.'
+This shows you can apply theory to real situations.

-• 💡Always link your answers to relevant legislation, frameworks, or policies, such as the EYFS, Children Act, or your setting's safeguarding policy.
+• 💡Always link your answers to relevant legislation or frameworks, such as the EYFS, Children Act 2004, or Equality Act 2010.
 Examiners look for evidence that you understand the legal and regulatory context of your work.
+For example, when talking about inclusion, mention how you ensure compliance with the Equality Act by adapting resources for children with disabilities.

 Common Mistakes